lastweakness/gentore/README.md

 # Gentore: Secure password generation and Local storage
-## Discontinued since KeepassXC now has password generation
+## Discontinued since KeepassXC now has password generation.
 ## KeepassXC is now the recommended choice.
 Here's why.
 KeepassXC is a password manager that has been around for a long while in one form or the other.
 KeepassXC is a much more secure and organized way to store passwords than Gentore.
 Password Generation was introduced to KeepassXC in the latest release.
 This also means that it now covers the use-case I had for Gentore.
 I've switched over to KeepassXC and stopped developing Gentore, especially considering how advanced the password generation, strength-checking and storing is in KeepassXC.
 Gentore had served its purpose but now, KeepassXC does it better.

 ## The Old README starts here

 Tired of giving all your data and even passwords to random organizations and corporates across the web?
 Well, time to switch then.
 Gentore is a simple piece of software made for personal use that may be useful